La mia piccola famiglia italiana

 We can invite the right growing conditions for ourselves.

 As we think about shifting our identity, we encounter a paradox.
 How can we be choose to be different and yet be completely influenced by the relationships in which we live.
 If say that our identities are formed by our set of relationships then it may seem logical to conclude that we have no control over who we are and who we become, but this leads to a false assumption.
-There are places where we can intervene in our own becoming in spite of the influences of the world.
+There are ways that we can intervene in our own becoming in spite of the influences of the world.

-I don’t want to tackle the whole philosophical discussion of free will here, but do want to bridge the gap between the random and constant external influences one us, and their seeming ability to to keep use from change, and our ability to direct our own lives.
+I don’t want to tackle the whole philosophical discussion of free will here, but do want to bridge the gap between the random and constant external influences one us, and their seeming ability to to keep us from change, and our ability to direct our own lives.

 We are very much like a seed that by chance lands in a random spot and then struggles its whole short life until it finally succumbs to its growing conditions and withers or immediately finds the conditions perfect and thrives.